Sergiogd112/asterix_decoder/README.md

 ### 2. Navigate the Dashboard
 - Use the **Play/Pause** controls at the top to animate frames; drag the **Frame** slider for random access.
 - Adjust **Speed (fps)** to fast-forward or slow down playback.
-- Hover aircraft markers for rich tooltips with ID, altitude, roll, and CAT-specific status.
+- Hover aircraft markers for rich tooltips.
 - Click an aircraft to pin its details in the `Clicked Aircraft Info` pane.

 ![Dashboard with aircraft map and controls](dashboard.png)